-The duties and competencies of the Chief Investment Officer are set out in the regulations on investments.
+The Chief Investment Officer may delegate tasks to third parties.
+The corresponding duties and responsibilities are set out in the regulations on investments.

-8.5 Chief Pension Services
+6.5 Chief Pension Services

 The Chief Pension Services is responsible for all client-facing contact with the insured, i.e. information, advice, and fulfillment of all benefits under the regulations.